pubg/api-documentation-content/rst/getting-started.rst

     "isOffseason": false:
   }

+**Note: The list of seasons will only be changing about once per month when a new seasons is added.
+Applications should not be querying for the list of seasons more than once per month.**

 With this information, we can now query the players endpoint like this.
 Please be sure to replace '$platform-region-shard', '$player-id', '$season-name', and with you own information::

   curl -g "https://api.playbattlegrounds.com/shards/$platform-region-shard/players/$player-id/seasons/$season-name"